Trionfante/.github.io/index.md

             <p>I paused a bit, and think to myself;</p>
             <p><i class="quote">"Yeah, no, I've never find the joy in this to begin with."</i></p>
             <p>A quick look in my head, I know that my joy isn't about solving this puzzle, it's about when i get to realize my idea.
-            As unfortunately as I might not fit precisely in this field, I know I can do it.
+            As unfortunate as I might not fit precisely in this field, I know I can do it.
 And that offset?
 I'm glad I have that sharp edge.</p>
             <hr>
         </div>
         <div class="Title-Container">